 - The koloss are a Jerkass Woobie species.
 Created by the Lord Ruler to act as shock troops, koloss are humans who have forcibly undergone and stomach-churning physical and mental transformation that leaves them enormous, mentally-stunted berserkers.
 No longer able to derive joy from anything but killing- koloss only have two emotions, apathetic and enraged- they vaguely remember that they were once human and still should be, but no longer know exactly what that was like.
 Like their "cousins" the kandra, they are also open to being controlled by the same dark god.

 - The Oompa-Loompas in Charlie and the Chocolate Factory were this once upon a time.
-Their home country of Loompaland was a Death World where they were constantly at the mercy of carnivorous beasts.
+This tribe of unusually Little People comes from Loompaland, a Death World where they were constantly at the mercy of carnivorous beasts.
 They found some protection from them by building a Tree Top Town to live in, but they still faced a lack of palatable food for themselves — they subsisted primarily on mashed green caterpillars — and more than anything else they craved cacao beans, which were virtually nonexistent.
 When chocolatier Willy Wonka came along and offered them the chance to live in his chocolate factory and enjoy all the cacao beans they wanted in exchange for serving as his new workforce, they didn't hesitate to take him up on the offer!

 Live Action TV